NhatNam041206/UOG_AIS_AUTOBOT_CALIBRATION_V2/README.md

 ```

 It processes the full input video frame-by-frame and saves the rendered MP4 and CSV into the run folder under `logs/<day_month_year>/<run_id>/`.
+The offline MP4 now includes the same HUD used by the runtime pipeline: telemetry panel, danger zones, dashed center guide, lane-line coloring, vanishing-point crosshair, and the bottom hysteresis gauge.

 ---